Codaisseur/taste-of-code-rss-reader/08-js-manipulating-html-content/README.md

 📍 **Important.** Notice that this `<script>` tag was included just before the `</body` closing tag.

 ## Manipulating HTML content

 You are going to manipulate the content of your HTML page using JavaScript.
-To do that, let's first add an extra script to the `index.html` page, this time located just before the closing `</body>` tag, like so:
+To do that, let's first add an extra script to the `index.html` page, this time located just before the closing `</body>` tag, but **after** the loading of the jQuery library.
+Like so:

 ```html
 <!-- index.html -->